MurraySBennett/melanoma-identification/pwc/README.md

 ```

-Finally, install requirements, the appropriate file is located within the 'pwc' directory, so can be called from within that directory.
+Finally, install requirements, the appropriate file is located within the 'pwc' directory, so move into that directory and call pip install.

 ```
+export PYTHONPATH=$PWD
 cd pwc
 pip install -r requirements.txt cd ..